In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 1. Arc’teryx Alpha SL Jacket For Men

-This is a very breathable and lightweight jacket which will keep you dry.
+This is a very breathable and lightweight jacket that will keep you dry.
 The hood has 3 adjustment options.

 As you surely know, the Arcteryx is an expensive brand, but this particular model is quite moderate with respect to the price.
 Please see more in my detailed review.